-Do you have a question regarding the University's reopening in Fall 2020?
+Do you have a question regarding the University's reopening in Spring 2021?
 Submit it here.

 On this page

 Q: Is there someone I can speak with if I have questions regarding my course schedule and course modalities?

 A: Any continuing student with questions about their schedule regarding modalities will be best served by connecting with the individual listed next to their major on the Fall 2020 Course Delivery website.

-Q: Where can I access information about all of the academic changes for Fall 2020?
+Q: Where can I access information about all of the academic changes for Spring 2021?

 A: Students should refer to academic information available here.

 Q: Will students have an opportunity to interact with faculty with so many online course modalities?

 A: The many courses we offer are going to be in a variety of modalities.
 Many are indeed online, but among those there are asynchronous and synchronous (the latter allows for more interaction in real time).
 For many courses, even if asynchronous, the instructors are setting up separate "meeting" times for real time interactions.
 And of course, aside from courses that will remain "on ground," many of our classes will be hybrid, offering opportunities for on ground as well as online teaching and learning.

 Students should connect with their individual instructors to learn what opportunities for real-time interaction will be available.